skynet-academy/plantsVsZombies/README.md

 3. How to play it.
 4. Video game's tree structure.

-### Operating systems where it can be run.
+### 1. Operating systems where it can be run.

-- Windows, Linux, MacOS
+- Windows, Linux

-### Installation:
+### 2. Installation:

-1. Installing pip
+1. Installing Python:
+    - On Ubuntu/Debian base:
+        - `sudo apt-get install python3`
+    - On Windows:
+        - download the binaries <a href="https://www.python.org/downloads/">
+          here</a> and follow the instructions.

+2. Installing pip:
+    Once you have python, download the pip file by writting the following command in the terminal.
+    - `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`.

+    then, after downloading the pip file, execute it using python.
+    - On Linux/MacOs:
+        - `python3 -m pip --version`.
+    - On Windows:
+        - `python.exe -m pip --version`.
-2. Installing all packages to run "arcade" library.
+3. Installing all packages to run "arcade" library.
+    Once we have python and pip, we continue with arcade library.
+    - `pip install arcade`

-### How to play it.
+### 3 .How to play it.

-- Run the following command in the terminal after installing all packages:

 if you are in Linux or MacOs:
-`python3 plants_vs_zombies.py`
+    - `python3 game.py`
+if you are in Windows:
+    - `python.exe game.py`

-### Video game's tree structure.
+### 4. Video game's tree structure.